Floydlang/floyd/Notes/Floyd code beta.markdown

 These are member functions that are named the same as the struct that sets up the initial state of a struct value.
 All member variables are first automatically initialized to default values: either explicitly or using that type's default.
 A constructor overrides these defaults.
 The value does not exist to the rest of the program until the constructor finishes.

+??? have a single constructor - the default constructor, that make a new, default value based on member default values.
+You cannot make your own constructors.
+Instead you created member make-functions that have access to the private state.
+This mean the value is always constructed, then mutated.
+		struct pixel {
+			pixel make_white(){
+			}
+		}

+		struct pixel {
+			int red = 255; int green = 255; int blue = 255;
+			pixel make_red(){
+				temp = pixel();
+				temp
+			}
+		}
+		//	New constructor.
+Non-member.
+		pixel pixel(float float_gray){
+		}

 ## Using default contructors:

 	struct test {